AadarshM07/amfoss-tasks/Task-06/Documentation.md

 **Smart Security Cameras:**

 Monitor your property through smart security cameras integrated with Home Assistant.
 Access live feeds, control camera features, and receive alerts directly from your dashboard.

+## BACKEND OF HOME ASSISTANT

+**Home Assistant Core:** This is the heart of the platform, written in Python.
+It handles all integrations, automations, and the state management of entities (devices, sensors, etc.).
+The core manages communication with various smart devices and services through integrations.

+**Database:** Home Assistant uses SQLite by default to store historical data, such as sensor readings and state changes.
+Users can also configure other databases like MySQL or PostgreSQL for better performance and scalability

+**API:** Home Assistant provides a RESTful API, allowing interaction with the platform from external applications and services.
+This API is used to control entities, trigger automations, and retrieve data.

+**Supervisor (for Home Assistant OS and Supervised installations):** This is a Docker-based management layer that handles the installation and maintenance of Home Assistant, as well as managing add-ons, backups, and updates.

+## CODE EXAMPLE